danbev/learning-iot/fpga/README.md

 the breadboard and from there female connectors to the devices.
 This made the cables too long for SPI.
 What I did to work around this was take two cables and cut them and connected them so they are shorter and that got things working as expected.
-The issue her eis that with these lengths, the usage of two connections I was getting close to the 20cm which is getting close to the SPI max.
+The issue here is that with these lengths, the usage of two connections, I was getting close to the 20cm which is getting close to the SPI max.